wikum/DivergenceAnalysis/README.md

 3. Set the DATA_DIR variable in vars.R to the DATA folder containing the data downloaded in step 1

-4. Run run_all.R to run experiments
+4. Run run_all.R to run experiments and create figures

-5. Run figures.R script to create figures